-- Once the scene has been model, world coordinates position is converted to viewing coordinates. - The viewing coordinates system is used in graphics packages as a reference for specifying the observer viewing position and the position of the projection plane. - Projection operations are performed to convert the viewing coordinate description of the scene to coordinate positions on the projection plane, which will then be mapped to the output device. - ➤ Objects outside the viewing limits are clipped from further consideration, and the remaining objects are processed through visible surface identification and surface rendering procedures to produce the display within the device viewport.
+- Once the scene has been model, world coordinates position is converted to viewing coordinates. - The viewing coordinates system is used in graphics packages as a reference for specifying the observer viewing position and the position of the projection plane. - Projection operations are performed to convert the viewing coordinate description of the scene to coordinate positions on the projection plane, which will then be mapped to the output device. - Objects outside the viewing limits are clipped from further consideration, and the remaining objects are processed through visible surface identification and surface rendering procedures to produce the display within the device viewport.

-Viewing Coordinates
+8.2 Viewing Coordinates

-- ➤ A view of an object in 3D is similar to photographing the object. - Whatever appears in the viewfinder is projected into the flat film surface.
+- A view of an object in 3D is similar to photographing the object. - Whatever appears in the viewfinder is projected into the flat film surface.

-The type and the size of the camera lens
+The type and the size of the camera lens determines which parts of the scene appear in the final picture.
 These ideas incorporated into 3D graphics packages so that views of ascene can be generated, given the spatial position, orientation, and aperture size of the camera